Flex PCBs in Satellite Applications: Lighter Than the Clouds

 Types of Satellites and PCB Requirements

 Fixed Satellite Service (FSS), Mobile Satellite Service (MSS), and Broadcast Satellite Service (BSS) are three satellite systems that are largely adopted.
-The Fixed Satellite Service (FSS) uses a fixed receiving stations, which supplies to the end user.
+The Fixed Satellite Service (FSS) uses a fixed receiving stations, which supplies to the end-user.
 The common application of Fixed Satellite Service (FSS) includes cable TV and internet relay stations.
 Mobile Satellite Service (MSS) deals with mobile ground systems and mobile phones.
 These services are also used for communication among ship vessels and fleet vehicles.
 Broadcast Satellite Service (BSS) broadcasts TV and radio signals directly to users.
 For instance, Dish Network is used for broadcasting TV channels to subscribers.
-Thus, it becomes critical for manufacturers to identify challenges and requirements while designing PCBs as per required applications.
+Thus, it becomes critical for manufacturers to identify challenges and requirements while designing PCBs as per the required applications.

 Key Factors for Flex PCB Design